MicrosoftDocs/power-platform/power-platform/admin/manage-apps.md

 ## Tenant-level view of apps

-App management in the Dynamics 365 admin center **Application** tab is now done from the tenant-level view of apps in the Power Platform admin center.
+App management in the Dynamics 365 admin center **Applications** tab is now done from the tenant-level view of apps in the Power Platform admin center.

 |Legacy app management  | New app management  |
 |---------|---------|